 In 2007, CTRP and the Tipping Point Community partnered to form the CTRP Tipping Point Mental Health Initiative to increase access to mental health services to families living in poverty in the Bay Area.
 Tipping Point Mental Health Initiative faculty, staff and fellows in training were placed in local community-based agencies such as the Homeless Prenatal Program, Center for Youth Wellness, Canal Alliance, and KIPP Charter School to provide CPP and other on-site direct services and to support agency staff through trauma-informed consultation.

 Beginning in 2014, CTRP conducted five SF Bay Area CPP Learning Collaboratives in collaboration with the San Francisco Department of Public Health, First Five Alameda, First Five San Francisco, First Five Santa Clara, and Trauma Transformed.
-The current plan is to host an SF Bay Area CPP Learning Collaborative each year to support CPP sustainability.
+Since that time CTRP has conducted an SF Bay Area CPP Learning Collaborative each year to support CPP sustainability in the region.

 In 2001, the Child Trauma Research Program joined the National Child Traumatic Stress Network as the lead site of the Early Trauma Treatment Network (ETTN).
 CPP was first disseminated within ETTN sites in Boston and New Orleans.